 In earlier times it was absolutely clear that the profession of the mother in an intact family is the best guarantor for the spiritual and mental prosperity of the children and thus for the future of humanity.
 This has been forgotten in some Western countries in recent decades.

 The humanity and the close contact between people is more and more lost, it is limited to short and mostly meaningless telephone conversations or even to short e-mail notes and SMSs.
-The individual human being becomes a number: a personnel number, a tax number, a health insurance number, many customer numbers, etc. The name only appears on the letters of the name.
-The name only appears on letters, which have now rapidly lost their significance.
+The individual human being becomes a number: a personnel number, a tax number, a health insurance number, many customer numbers, etc. The name only appears on letters, which have now rapidly lost their significance.
 How much longer?
 What used to mean the relationship to nature to most people, today's youth in landscapes saturated with technology no longer knows; they do not know what has been taken from them.
 For it is not the material standard of living that matters, but the quality of life - not the outward appearance, but the inner being.

 The state, but even more so the individual, is challenged.
 Walter formulated thoughts on this at an advanced age, which will be taken up briefly in the concluding section.
 They are more relevant than ever.